 The interface used in Eclipse is big.
-For the developers who are using it for the first time, it becomes some sort of a trouble.
+For the mobile developers who are using it for the first time, it becomes some sort of trouble.

 However, such is not the case with Android Studio.
 The menu and tools used in Studio are prompt and can be used easily compared to their Eclipse counterparts.

 You must also understand that as the AS is specifically built for Android, the user interface is quite smooth as compared to Eclipse which was built for all-purpose IDE.

 Java code auto-completion is featured in both Eclipse and Android Studio.
 However, the code completion feature is discovered to be really better on Studio than Eclipse.
 At times, code completion in Eclipse gets a little perplexed and fails to provide precise solutions most of the time.

 Considering the importance of code completion for a developer, Android Studio has been designed to offer precise solutions.

 - Eclipse is a larger IDE and a basic Java-based software as compared to Android Studio.
 It requires a considerably higher RAM space and CPU speed in order to function in a desirable manner.